Mosquitoes are the deadliest animal on the planet. They represent a Clear and Present Danger to global health and economies.

 The rise in vector-borne disease morbidity and mortality around the Globe makes it imperative that mosquito population suppression measures are multi-disciplinary and engage the communities benefiting from them.
 After all, the resources available to every government confronting this situation are very limited.

 My energy is focused on creating approaches that enlist as many natural predators as possible and engages communities in source reduction measures and environmental management activities that make their neighborhoods less favorable for the production and proliferation of mosquitoes and other biting insects without relying on insecticides.
 I concentrate my attention on natural processes and biological materials and select environmentally-sound and target-specific materials and products to enhance the interventions selected.
 My goal is to reduce or eliminate the target insects while causing no harm to community members or the environment.

 My success during the past three decades is the result of helping communities help themselves with minimum external assistance.

-Our environmentally-sound and targeted interventions and procedures are selected based on the clients’ specific parameters and conditions and implemented using the latest available technology to maximize the impact on target insects and cause no harm to non-targeted insects or animals.
+The environmentally-sound and targeted interventions and procedures selected are based on the clients’ specific parameters and conditions.
+They are implemented using the latest available technology to maximize the impact on target insects and cause no harm to non-targeted insects and animals.

-Our team is composed of experienced, multidisciplinary experts and trainers with a combined knowledge and experience in the control of mosquitoes and other vectors.
-We follow the guidelines established by the US Environmental Protection Agency, recommendations of the World Health Organization and the Food and Agriculture Organization of the United Nations, and abide by all pertinent national and international laws and regulations designed to reduce vector populations while protecting the environment.
+We follow the guidelines established by the U.S. and European Environmental Protection Agency, recommendations of the World Health Organization and the Food and Agriculture Organization of the United Nations, and abide by all pertinent national and international laws and regulations designed to reduce vector populations while protecting the environment.